-The resource manager consists of all the CAA daemons running on cluster members.
+All the CAA daemons running on cluster members.
 These daemons are independent but they communicate with each other, sharing information about the status of the resources.

 The resource manager communicates with all the components of the CAA subsystem, as well as the connection manager and the Event Manager (EVM).
 The resource manager also uses the resource monitors to monitor the status of a particular type of resource.